-For additional information please contact Kelly Gottschalk, Executive Director, at 214-638-3863 or kelly@dpfp.org.
+For additional information please contact Kelly Gottschalk, Executive Director, at 214-638-3863 or kellyg@dpfp.org.

-Note: Fire Fighters will also see a Call for Candidates notice for the vacated Fire Fighter Trustee Position.
+Note: Fire Fighters will also see a Call for Candidates notice for the Non-member Trustee Positions.
 The Fire Fighter Trustee and Non-member Trustee elections will be separate elections.

-2019 Non-Member Trustee Election Application for Trustee Candidacy
+2019 Fire Fighter Application for Trustee Candidacy